mbolivar/fw-nrfconnect-zephyr/scripts/partition_manager/partition_manager.rst

 -----
 The CMake variables from Partition Manager are typically used through `generator expressions`_, because these variables are only made available late in the CMake configure stage.
 To read a Partition Manager variable through a generator expression, the variable must be assigned as a target property.
-Partition Manager stores all variables as target properties on the ``partition_manager`` target, which means they can be used in generator expressions in the following way.
+The Partition Manager stores all variables as target properties on the ``partition_manager`` target, which means they can be used in generator expressions in the following way.

 .. code-block:: none